 SEACAMP San Diego will offer the choice of staying at camp with the students or off-site at our hotel partner, The Old Town Inn.
 Based on group size, we will provide a complimentary hotel room(s).

 - Groups of less than 26 paying customers will not receive a complimentary hotel room.

 - Groups of 26-51 paying customers will be entitled to one room, based on availability.

 - Groups of 52 or more paying customers will be entitled to two rooms, based on availability.

 Rooms will be double occupancy, non-smoking, economy rooms.
 Reservations will made and paid for by SEACAMP San Diego.
 Be advised some school districts require that school teachers/chaperones be with the group at all times.

-Reservations are made based on deposit amounts and confirmed when we receive the Final Confirmation Form, due with your final payment.
+Reservations are made based on Deposit Payment and confirmed when we receive the Final Confirmation Form, due with your final payment.
 SEACAMP assumes no responsibility for reservations if we do not receive your information in time to reserve the room.